unclechu/xlib-keys-hack/README.md

                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
                                                           '%DISPLAY%' will be replaced with view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'foo.%DISPLAY%.bar' will be replaced to 'foo._0_0.bar'.
-                                                          This option makes sense only with --external-control --external-control-dbus-bus=BUS                     DBus bus name of external control IPC.
+                                                          This option makes sense only with --external-control option.
+      --external-control-dbus-bus=BUS                     DBus bus name of external control IPC.
                                                           Default is: 'com.github.unclechu.xlib_keys_hack.%DISPLAY%' where '%DISPLAY%' is view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'com.github.unclechu.xlib_keys_hack.%DISPLAY%' will be replaced to 'com.github.unclechu.xlib_keys_hack._0_0'.
                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
-                                                          This option makes sense only with --external-control --external-control-dbus-interface=INTERFACE         DBus interface of external control IPC.
+                                                          This option makes sense only with --external-control option.
+      --external-control-dbus-interface=INTERFACE         DBus interface of external control IPC.
                                                           Default is: 'com.github.unclechu.xlib_keys_hack'
                                                           You can use '%DISPLAY%' in your own value of this option (it will be automatically replaced).
                                                           '%DISPLAY%' will be replaced with view of '$DISPLAY' environment variable where ':' and '.' symbols are replaced to underscore '_'.
                                                           For example if we have '$DISPLAY' as ':0.0' 'foo.%DISPLAY%.bar' will be replaced to 'foo._0_0.bar'.
-                                                          This option makes sense only with --external-control
+                                                          This option makes sense only with --external-control option.
 ```

 ### Generating coverage report